airbnb/streamalert/terraform/modules/tf_stream_alert/README.md

 * This Terraform module creates the main AWS Lambda functions to match rules and send alerts.

 ## Components
-* A S3 buckets
+* S3 buckets:
   * StreamAlert Lambda source code.
   * Bucket to store alerts from the Output processor.

-* AWS Lambda Functions
+* AWS Lambda Functions:
   * StreamAlert processor
   * StreamAlert output processor
   * Each with a ``production`` Lambda alias